-The streets of Karachi are dangerous – to say the least but these youngsters don’t have an alternative, it’s the streets or nothing.
+The streets of Karachi are dangerous, but these youngsters don’t have an alternative.
 Most playgrounds in the city have been gobbled up by the land mafia over the years.

-With a population of 14.91 million (census 2017) and increasing every year, land in Karachi has become ever so precious.
-UNDP estimates put its population at 19 million by 2025 – an overwhelming increase by 6 million – which will lead to more open spaces and green patches of the city being consumed by concrete living facilities and fewer places for the youth to play.
+With a population of 14.91 million (census 2017) and increasing every year, land in Karachi has become exceedingly precious.
+UNDP estimates put its population at 19 million by 2025, which will lead to more open spaces and green patches of the city being consumed by concrete living facilities and fewer places for youth to play.

 Karachi’s relentless urbanization often means that the city’s most vulnerable citizens are not only squeezed out of economic opportunity but that even enjoying green space is the privilege of the well off.

-There are no parks or stadiums near Purana (old) Golimar where Shahid lives.
-And commuting to ‘just play’ would be considered a luxury by his mother Zahida who works as a massi (maid) at several houses to just make ends meet.
+There are no parks or stadiums near Purana Golimar where Shahid lives.
+And commuting somewhere to ‘just play’ would be considered a luxury by his mother, Zahida, who works as a massi (maid) at several houses to make ends meet.

 According to a recent study, “Urbanization, Gender & Violence in Millennial Karachi,” Pakistan has the highest rate of urbanization in South Asia.
 The country is on track to have a population of 335 million by 2050, and has an annual urbanization rate of just over 3%.

-The study points out that in both Sindh and Punjab, 50% of the population lives in urban areas and that already by 2005, more than half of Pakistanis were living in cities like Karachi.
+The study points out that in both Sindh and Punjab provinces, 50% of the population lives in urban areas.

-Zahida is a 40-something year old woman.
-Sixty years ago, her home would be situated in a suburb but today, given Karachi’s rapid expansion, her home sits somewhere in between the old and the new and newest parts of the huge city Karachi.
-Zahida thinks she is luckier than many since her husband had the foresight to buy a house when he could afford to some 20 years ago.
+Zahida is a woman in her 40s.
+Sixty years ago, her home would have been situated in a suburb, but today, given Karachi’s rapid expansion, her home sits somewhere in between the old and the newest parts of the huge city.

-It has been a blessing for Zahida and her family since her husband couldn’t go back to work following an accident five years ago.
-Since then, Zahida has had to go to work instead.
-She used to be a housewife with little exposure to people outside her own family but now she works as a maid, toiling away cleaning the homes of strangers.
+It has been a blessing for Zahida and her family to have the house.
+Five years ago, her husband couldn’t go back to work following an accident, and since then, Zahida has been the breadwinner.
+She used to be a housewife with little exposure to people outside her own family, but now she works as a maid, cleaning the homes of strangers.
 The small two-room house she owns with her husband is a reminder of a long-ago better life.

 “We were quite comfortable when my husband was earning and all I had to do was look after the house and the children.
-But after the accident he fell ill and our savings went into his treatment and then we didn’t have any money to feed the children.”
-Zahida said.
-“I had to seek work, basically no one was willing to support us.”
+But after the accident … our savings went into his treatment and then we didn’t have any money to feed the children,” Zahida said.
+“I had to seek work, no one was willing to support us.”

-Land is a precious commodity in a city as huge as Karachi and therefore expensive; even renting a house is difficult for many people.
-Any land available or affordable is situated at the fringe of this very large city.
-Arif Hasan, a renowned architect and planner, activist, teacher, and social researcher, says living in Karachi isn’t just about expensive housing though.
-He says transportation is a key cost never mind the sheer amount of time it takes to move around a city as large and crowded as Karachi.
+Arif Hasan, a renowned architect and planner, activist, teacher, and social researcher, says living in Karachi isn’t just about expensive housing, though.
+He says transportation is a key cost, besides the sheer amount of time it takes to move around a city as large and crowded as Karachi.

 Hasan points out that factors like transport cost and time are leading to a rapid expansion of slum dwellings that ring established neighbourhoods.
 Men and women who work in those homes as maids, gardeners, cooks, and drivers opt to build informal houses nearby rather than trek back out to affordable housing far away.

-“The old katchi abadis which are nearer to the city are densifying very fast and rentals are emerging as well – rentals that didn’t exist before.
-Because it has become cheaper to rent within the city than to own a home on the fringe of the city.”
+“The old katchi abadis (squatter settlements) which are nearer to the city are densifying very fast and rentals are emerging as well – rentals that didn’t exist before – because it has become cheaper to rent within the city than to own a home on the fringe of the city,” Hasan said.

 Karachi’s rapid urbanization has led to myriad problems related to housing encroachment, environmental degradation, and the sense that the city is growing without any real plan.
 But Hasan says the reality is quite different.

 “This city is a planned city, it is not an unplanned city.
-It has been planned by some of the best planners in the world – according to the by-laws and regulations that were developed there were playgrounds, there were parks and there were amenity plots.
+It has been planned by some of the best planners in the world,” Hasan said.
+“According to the by-laws and regulations that were developed there were playgrounds, there were parks and there were amenity plots.

 Zahida commutes to work using a Qingqi rickshaw — a motorcycle rickshaw that seats up to six people.
 A key challenge for ordinary Karachiites is there is no proper, comprehensive public transport system.
 After a court-imposed restriction on the Qingqi rickshaw stemming from concerns around licensing and safety regulations, the rickshaws can only run on specific short routes.

-And according to UNDP’s ‘Sustainable Urbanization Strategy’ released in 2016, things will not get any better for people like Zahida.
+According to UNDP’s ‘Sustainable Urbanization Strategy’ released in 2016, things will not get any better for Zahida.

 As urbanization is increasing, so is urban poverty.
 According to the World Bank, by 2035 the world’s most extreme poor will be living in urban areas.
 And the future will be even more bleak for young people who make up 60% of Pakistan’s population.